mobinasri/flagger/README.md

 PREDICTION	base_level	percentage	annotation	whole_genome	ALL_SIZES	ALL_LABELS	1.24	1.37	95.99	1.40	0.00
 ```

+### Note about coverage-biased regions
+It has been observed that peri/centromeric satellite regions are prone to have coverage biases (in PacBio HiFi and ONT data).
+Users can add satellite repeat arrays as separate annotations to the input json for the `bam2cov` program (with enabling `--runBiasDetection`). `bam2cov` will detect if there is coverage biases in any annotation provided in the json file and add the neccessary information to the created coverage file to help HMM-Flagger predict the labels more accurately.
+It is recommended to provide each satellite in a separate bed file for example putting HSat1A and Hsat2 in separate files.

 ## Running pipeline with WDL

-If user has a set of unalinged reads it is easier to run the pipeline using the WDLs described below.
-Using the prepared WDLs it is also easier to incorporate coverage biases that may exist in the satellite regions.
+If users have a set of unalinged reads it is easier to run the pipeline (read mapping + HMM-Flagger) using the WDLs described below.
+Using WDLs it is also easier to incorporate coverage biases that may exist in the satellite regions.

 A WDL file can be run locally using Cromwell, which is an open-source Workflow Management System for bioinformatics.
 The latest releases of Cromwell are available [here](https://github.com/broadinstitute/cromwell/releases) and the documentation is available [here](https://cromwell.readthedocs.io/en/stable/CommandLine/).